 We are encouraged by the therapeutic potential of BXCL701 for SCLC given the activity it has demonstrated in the ongoing SCNC clinical trial.
-We are preparing the protocol for a Phase 1b/2 trial design to be a dose-escalation safety lead-in to establish a RP2D.
-However, the start of any such trial is paused following the Reprioritization.
+We are preparing the protocol for considering conducting a potential Phase 1b/2 trial design to be a dose-escalation safety lead-in study in effort to establish a RP2D.
+RP2D with atezolizumab.
+However, the start of any pre-clinical work supporting such trial is paused following the Reprioritization.